reactivemarbles/DynamicData/README.md

 This wires and unwires ```SomeObservable``` as the collection changes.

 ## History of Dynamic Data
-Even before Rx existed I had implemented a similar concept using old fashioned events but the code was very ugly and my implementation full of race conditions so it never existed outside of my own private sphere.
+Even before Rx existed I had implemented a similar concept using old f ashioned events but the code was very ugly and my implementation full of race conditions so it never existed outside of my own private sphere.
 My second attempt was a similar implementation to the first but using Rx when it first came out.
 This also failed as my understanding of Rx was flawed and limited and my design forced consumers to implement interfaces.
 Then finally I got my design head on and in 2011-ish I started writing what has become dynamic data.
 No inheritance, no interfaces, just the ability to plug in and use it as you please.
 All along I meant to open source it but having so utterly failed on my first 2 attempts I decided to wait until the exact design had settled down.
 The wait lasted longer than I expected and end up taking over 2 years but the benefit is it has been trialled for 2 years on a very busy high volume low latency trading system which has seriously complicated data management.
 And what's more that system has gathered a load of attention for how slick and cool and reliable it is both from the user and IT point of view.
 So I present this library with the confidence of it being tried, tested, optimised and mature.
 I hope it can make your life easier like it has done for me.

 ## Want to know more?
 I could go on endlessly but this is not the place for full documentation.
 I promise this will come but for now I suggest downloading my WPF sample app (links at top of document)  as I intend it to be a 'living document' and I promise it will be continually maintained.